nico-gao/lol-app/README.md

 $ npm install
 ```

-2. Add your Riot Api key to .env file
+2. Add your Riot Api key to .env_sample, and change the file name to .env

 3.
 ```